PineappleDoge/Learning-RLua-BETA/src/ch01-02-data-types.md

 local str3 = str1 .. str2
 ```

-What `..` means is to combine these 2 strings together.
+`..`, otherwise known as concatenation, is an operator which can be used to connect two strings together.
 There are more to strings which you can read at <https://developer.roblox.com/en-us/api-reference/lua-docs/string>.

 ## Number

 Numbers are also one of the most important data types within RLua.
 You can use our favorite subject with numbers, math.

 ```lua
 local num = 5 + 3
 ```

 Of course, your not afraid of pure numbers.
-You are afraid of letters in math so, using variables we can allow that fun.
+You're afraid of letters in math so, using variables we can allow that fun.

 ```lua
 local a = 6